 Q3.
 Who is conducting the market analysis?

 Q4.
-What companies will the National Fighter Procurement Secretariat contact for the market analysis?
+What companies did the National Fighter Procurement Secretariat contact for the market analysis?

-On December 27, 2012, an introductory letter was sent to five companies indicating that the Government of Canada would be contacting them in early 2013 for more detailed and specific information.
-The companies are:
+On December 27, 2012, an introductory letter was sent to five companies with fighter aircraft currently in production, or scheduled to be in production.
+The companies were:

-Q5.
-How is the Secretariat gathering information about capability, pricing and industrial benefits from companies?
+Q6.
+How is the Secretariat gathering information about capability, price and industrial benefits from companies?

 The Secretariat is engaging companies through questionnaires to obtain information on each available fighter aircraft and to provide companies with a full and fair opportunity to present information on their aircraft.
 A market analysis is a standard tool that is used to determine market price and availability.
 It is generally undertaken in advance of developing a procurement strategy.